OwlCarousel2/OwlCarousel2/CONTRIBUTING.md

   2. Check if the issue has been fixed — try to reproduce it using the latest `develop` branch in the repository.

   3. Isolate the problem - you NEED to provide a live example — ideally also create a reduced test case.
-This [CodePen](https://codepen.io/anon/pen/rVENKy), [JSFiddle](https://jsfiddle.net/og7ee99s/) and [JS Bin](https://jsbin.com/sevukihupi/1/edit?html,js,output) are helpful templates you can fork or clone.
+This [CodePen](https://codepen.io/anon/pen/prvbMp), [JSFiddle](https://jsfiddle.net/h8x8bvn9/2/) and [JS Bin](https://jsbin.com/bojonaceve/2/edit?html,js,output) are helpful templates you can fork or clone.

-  <b>Important</b>: If you don't provide a live example, your issue will be closed right away.

 Example:

 > Short and descriptive example bug report title